- Question What if my GPA is slightly below the minimum required?

 The program is a 27 month full-time program.
 There are no opportunities for part-time enrollment.

-Detailed information on the academic credit offered per course and trimester can be found in the Student Handbook (available online soon).
 The didactic phase of the program requires 68 semester hours of credit and the clinical phase of the program requires 50 semester hours of credit.
 The entire program requires 118 semester hours of credit.
+Detailed information on the academic credit offered per course and trimester can be found on our Coursework page as a PDF.

 CVs are not a requirement nor will be considered as part of the admissions criteria.